When to Schedule Commercial Painting in Asheville in 2026

 Downtown Asheville and Montford Historic Permits

-Buildings in Asheville's historic districts (Montford, the downtown commercial core, and selected blocks of the Five Points) require Historic Preservation Commission review for exterior color changes and any new paint scheme.
-The Asheville Building Department posts the current process and fee schedule at cob.org/services/permits.
-Most historic-district permit reviews take 15 to 25 business days, and rushed late-spring submissions can push a project from the June window into July or August.
+Buildings in Asheville's historic districts (Montford, the downtown commercial core, and selected blocks of the Five Points) require Historic Resources Commission review for exterior color changes and any new paint scheme.
+Asheville's Development Services department posts the current process and fee schedule at Asheville's Development Services department.
+Most historic-district permit reviews take 15 to 25 business days, and a late submission can push a project past the prime fall window into the following season.

 Color Committee Approvals in Mixed-Use Properties